Optimal Transmission Switching: Improving Solver Performance Using Heuristics: Conclusion

 \section{Conclusion}

 In this paper, we proposed a parallel framework to solve combinatorial optimization problems and studied its effectiveness on the optimal transmission switching problem, on 14 case studies.
-We furthermore, study performance improvements for an increased number of parallel processes, assessing the methods scalability.
+We furthermore, study performance improvements for an increased number of parallel processes, assessing the methods' scalability.
 The results show that our parallel approach (P-OTSP) can efficiently harness the advantages of both, solving the full \otsp model formulation and heuristics likewise.
+We lastly provide evidence that the determined topologies can be converted into AC-feasible solutions correcting for common reasons of infeasibilities.
 A parallel implementation is advantageous over merely trying to generate improvements using heuristics, because the lower bound on the full problem is available during run time, whereby optimality can be assessed.
-The proposed parallel architecture is compatible with any existing MILP solver, such as Gurobi, CPLEX, Xpress and SCIP - to name a few.
-Problem-specific switching criterion like \lpsc has shown very effective when it is used in heuristics that run in parallel to the main \otsp solution procedure.
+The proposed parallel architecture is compatible with any existing MILP solver, such as Gurobi, CPLEX, Xpress, and SCIP - to name a few.
+Problem-specific switching criteria like \lpsc have shown very effective when it is used in heuristics that run in parallel to the main \otsp solution procedure.
 Problem-specific switching criterion like \lpsc has shown effective when used in a heuristic method that runs parallel to the main \otsp solution procedure.
-The computational efficiency enhancement materialized by supplying strong solutions that accelerate B\&C algorithms of off-the-shelve solvers.
+The proposed parallel method shows better performance than B\&C algorithms of off-the-shelve solvers.

-The optimality \textit{gap} reported for the 14 case studies, shows that, except for the 6470\_rte case, solutions within 0.86\% of of the full \otsp's globally optimal objective value's can be obtained in less than 15 minutes.
+The optimality \textit{gap} reported for the 14 case studies, shows that, except for the 6470\_rte case, solutions within 0.86\% of the full \otsp's globally optimal objective value's can be obtained in less than 15 minutes.
 Even if an optimal solution cannot be obtained within the time limit, significantly better solutions are available.